What is Tommy John’s Surgery?

 Repetitive overhead throwing motions can injure the ulnar collateral ligament that stabilizes the inside part of the elbow joint.
 Inflammation and small tears may be treated with nonsurgical treatment options.
 However, complete tears usually require Tommy John’s surgery.

-At Orthopaedic Institute of Central Jersey (OIO) Board Certified and Fellowship Trained Elbow Specialists Dr. Gregory Roehrig and Dr. Clint Ferenz are experts in performing Tommy John surgery.
+At Orthopaedic Institute Brielle Orthopaedics (OIO) Board Certified and Fellowship Trained Elbow Specialists Dr. Gregory Roehrig and Dr. Clint Ferenz are experts in performing Tommy John surgery.
 Please contact our office and make an appointment if you have been injured.
 Dr. Gregory Roehrig and Dr. Clint Ferenz will accurately diagnose your injury and create a customized plan to treat it.